 With uniform mounting locations, it is also important to know what tools or equipment should be located in a particular location.
 It is also a good practice that each mounting location be labeled.
 That will assist in knowing at a glance what items may be missing, so that they can be located and secured before leaving the scene.
 If items do not have a proper mounting location, they can be left behind at a scene, mistakenly placed in another compartment or taken by another responding company.
-By properly labeling every location, inventory can be quickly surveyed after each scene ensuring tools have been returned to their proper storage location.
-When a truck is at the station it can be quickly surveyed for missing equipment.
+By properly labeling every location, inventory can be quickly surveyed after each scene, lets the crew know what is missing & what needs to be replaced.